teron131/youtube-summarizer-ui/chrome-extension/README.md

 # YouTube Summarizer Chrome Extension

 Extension to send YouTube videos to your summarizer app with **two ways to use it**:
-1. **Toolbar button** - Click extension icon in Chrome toolbar
+1. **Side panel** - Open the summarizer inside Chrome’s side panel
-2. **YouTube UI button** - "Summarize" button directly on YouTube video pages
+2. **YouTube UI button** - "Summarize" button directly on YouTube video pages (opens side panel)

 ## Installation

 1. Open Chrome and navigate to `chrome://extensions/`
 2. Enable **Developer mode** (toggle in top-right corner)
 3. Click **Load unpacked**
-4. Select the `chrome-extension/` directory
+4. Download the latest `youtube-summarizer-extension.zip` from this repo’s GitHub Releases and unzip it
+5. Click **Load unpacked** and select the unzipped folder (it contains `manifest.json`)
-5. The extension will be active on YouTube pages
+6. The extension will be active on YouTube pages

 ## Features

 ### 🎯 Two Ways to Summarize

-#### Option 1: Toolbar Button (Page Action)
+#### Option 1: Side Panel (Recommended)
 1. Navigate to a YouTube video
 2. Extension icon in toolbar becomes enabled (colored)
 3. Click the toolbar icon
-4. New tab opens with the summarizer app
+4. Side panel opens with the summarizer app

 #### Option 2: YouTube UI Button (Recommended)
 1. Navigate to a YouTube video
 2. Look for the **"Summarize"** button left of the like/dislike buttons
 3. Click the "Summarize" button
-4. New tab opens with the summarizer app
+4. Side panel opens with the summarizer app

 Both methods:
 - Extract the video ID from the URL
-- Open the app with `?v=VIDEO_ID` parameter
+- Open the app with `?v=VIDEO_ID` parameter (inside the side panel)
 - Work with both light and dark YouTube themes

 ## Testing